 Assuming such an aggressive cost reduction occurs, the final cost to accumulate the entire reserve is $51 billion, but the cost to lift an equivalent amount of volume at that $500/lb price in the most optimistic scenario is much higher, at nearly $150 billion.
 In my rough model, the cost of launching upwards of 120 launchers over a 20 period of time and then moving to significant re-use for a further 10 years delivers a large storehouse of reserves at L1 at a value this is much higher than the expected cost of lifting the same amount of material from the Earth’s surface.
 And without a dramatic and optimistic reduction in launch costs, the value of this reserve increases dramatically.

-The economic value of this material can be recovered in multiple ways: By processing it and extracting some value for local use and/or returning some of the material to earth if it is rare or precious; selling it to other countries; or selling it to the private sector to process or use; or by using it in pursuit of projects that could not be otherwise considered.
+The economic value of this material can be recovered in multiple ways: By processing it and extracting some value for local use and/or returning some of the material to earth if it is rare or precious; selling it to other countries that have a plan for getting to scale in space; or selling it to the private sector to process or use; or by using it in pursuit of projects that could not be otherwise considered.

 The key point is this.
 There is a potential that an L1 Strategic Materials Reserve can create a large storehouse of materials that has an economic value and that represents an asset for future generations in terms of economic growth, new industries and jobs at home.